vmware-tanzu/community-edition/addons/packages/prometheus/2.27.0/README.md

 - alertmanager.prometheus-addon.svc:9093
 ```

-`alertmanager` is the default service name and `prometheus-addon` is the namespace of the alertmanager deployment.
+`alertmanager` is the default service name and `prometheus-addon` is the namespace for the alertmanager deployment.

 ## Usage Example